Eugène Schaus

 Eugène Schaus (12 May 1901 – 29 March 1978) was a Luxembourgish politician and jurist.
-Schaus was a leading light in the early days of the Democratic Party, of which he would be President from 1952 until 1959.
+Schaus was a key figure in the early days of the Democratic Party, of which he was president from 1952 until 1959.

 Schaus held office in a number of governments, under Pierre Dupong and Pierre Werner, over a period of thirty years.
 He served as the Deputy Prime Minister, a position created especially for Schaus, in Werner's first government.
 He would serve in this capacity again (1969–1974), as well as holding a number of other high offices.